 A business’ crisis management should begin before a problem arises.
 They need to consider how a potential crisis will affect not only the business’ value but also their employees, customers, suppliers, and the general public.
 Considering that a crisis can actually strike at any time, planning ahead is the surest way to ensure one makes it through.
 Following are some key steps to follow for crisis management:

-- Assign a spokesperson to represent the business throughout the crisis.
 Having a single, designated spokesperson during a crisis helps to make sure that the business’ message remains clear, concise, and consistent.
 This is essential to maintaining, repairing or strengthening one’s reputation.

-- Speak with honesty and transparency.
 Nothing can exacerbate the damaging effects of a crisis like altered facts and twisted stories.
 By remaining honest and transparent through all channels, the business can help to diffuse the situation and prevent destructive rumors.

-- Make sure employees understand what is happening.
 Employees who understand what is happening are better able to do their part in keeping the business smoothly moving forward.
 They are also less likely to either intentionally or unintentionally contribute to the rumors.

-- Reach out to suppliers and customers.
 There is no easy way to inform suppliers and customers about a crisis, but it is always better for them to learn about a crisis from the business itself rather than through the media or some other source.

-- Communicate a lot throughout the crisis.
 When it comes to surviving any sort of crisis a good rule of thumb is to communicate “too much” rather than too little.
 A lack of information leaves a hole that can easily be filled with lies, rumors, and exaggerations.
 This is especially true during the reign of social media–where one post can go viral in a matter of minutes.

 It only takes one poorly-managed crisis to destroy the hard work that has gone into establishing a business.
 An unfortunate fact is that the underlying cause of the crisis can be entirely fictitious and without proof, and yet the damage is just as bad as if it were based in fact.
 Fortunately, just as one poorly-managed crisis can be devastating, one well-managed crisis can prove the strength and durability of a business, attracting positive attention even as the business works through a difficult situation.
 The key difference between these two situations is advance preparation, as it is essentially impossible to think clearly when one is in the midst of a crisis, and any delaying in responding and resolving the crisis can worsen the situation.